Published by Lookforzebras

 Length: 3 weeks

-This course is an introduction to general principles of healthcare management, from the perspective of physicians involved in medical administration.
-The student will be exposed first-hand to the behind-the-scenes processes that keep our hospitals and clinics running smoothly by attending committee meetings and meeting leaders of different hospital departments.
+This course is an introduction to the general principles of healthcare management, specifically from the perspective of physicians involved in medical administration.
+Throughout the course, the student will gain first-hand exposure to the behind-the-scenes processes that keep our hospitals and clinics running smoothly.
+By attending committee meetings and meeting leaders from various hospital departments, students will not only observe but also actively engage with the inner workings of hospital operations.

 3. Climate Change and Medicine